 Breast cancer can come back as a local recurrence (meaning in the treated breast or near the mastectomy scar) or somewhere else in the body.
 Some of the most common sites of recurrence outside the breast are the lymph nodes, bones, liver, lungs, and brain.

-If you've been treated for breast cancer, you should keep doing breast self-exams, checking the treated area and your other breast each month.
+You should keep doing breast self-exams, checking the treated area and your other breast each month.
 You should tell your doctor about any changes right away.

 Also, keep getting regular mammograms.
 In some screening centers, three-dimensional mammograms are available in addition to traditional digital mammograms.
 If genetic tests show you have the BRCA mutations, you may also need an MRI of your breast.
 Talk to your doctor about the best screening tests for you.